 ITEM 2.
-ADVISORY RESOLUTION ON EXECUTIVE COMPENSATION
+ADVISORY RESOLUTION TO APPROVE EXECUTIVE COMPENSATION

-We are asking stockholders to approve an advisory resolution on the Company's executive compensation as reported in this proxy statement.
+We are asking stockholders to approve, on an advisory basis, the Company's executive compensation as reported in this proxy statement.
 As described below in the "Compensation Discussion and Analysis" section of this proxy statement, the Compensation Committee has structured our executive compensation program to achieve the following key objectives:

-- to attract, motivate and retain talented executive officers: - to motivate progress toward Company-wide financial and personal objectives while balancing rewards for short-term and long-term performance; and - to align the interests of our executive officers with those of stockholders.
+- to attract, motivate and retain talented executive officers; - · to motivate progress toward Company-wide financial and personal objectives while balancing rewards for short-term and long-term performance; and - to align the interests of our executive officers with those of stockholders.